cutright/IMRT-QA-Data-Miner/README.md

 ### Vendor Compatibility
 * **[Sun Nuclear](http://sunnuclear.com)**: *SNC Patient*
-Specifically tested with Mapcheck2 reports, does not currently work with ArcCheck
+    * ArcCheck compatibility contributed by [Marc Chamberland](https://github.com/mchamberland)
 * **[ScandiDos](http://scandidos.com)**: *Delta4*
-This is still in beta, but the reported csv data is largely correct (reported energy by be off).
+This is still in beta, but the reported csv data is largely correct (reported energy might be off).
 The class parses much more data (including individual beam results), but isn't currently in csv nor validated.